Work out your trade charge‑out rate: simple formula, examples and calculator links

 Benchmark: what others charge

 Use benchmarks as a sense‑check only.
-Your cost base and utilisation are what matter.
+Your cost base and market are what matter.

 Day rate vs hourly vs fixed price